 Ethnography can reduce the effect of social approval when the respondent tries to make a positive impression on the researcher.
 Also, respondents tend to rationalize their behavior, which leads to an incorrect interpretation.
 Ethnography reduces such risk and allows you to get the data as is.

 In UXDA we are exploring the digital footprint of potential end-users.
 This is the so-called digital anthropology, which analyzes digital artifacts, such as tweets, posts on social networks and reviews on the App Store or Google Play for a corresponding service or topic.
 This gives us an understanding of how those users see the world, what their pain points are and what they are happy with.

 To create a customer-centered product, it is important to understand who the end users are.
 Only when we have an understanding of what they need, their behavioral habits and pain points it is possible to create the perfect product for them.

 User personas are invented characters with a precise description of their age, gender, occupation, location, income, daily life, thoughts and other details.
 Each user persona represents a specific type of end-user that can be defined by polls, stakeholder interviews, desk research and field research.

 3. USER INTERVIEW

-User interviews are one of the commonly used CX research methods to understand users' motivations, pain points, feelings, daily routines and behavior while using various financial products.
+User interviews are one of the commonly used UX research methods to understand users' motivations, pain points, feelings, daily routines and behavior while using various financial products.
 It can be performed at any stage of a product’s development.

 In the early stages, prior to product launch, user interviews will provide insight into whether the upcoming product will be used as planned in the users’ eyes.
 For an existing product, it will help to understand what difficulties users have and why they use or don't use a specific feature.